-Harmless liberty logically (so fairly, so justly) and critically prevents the abuse of law — a truth that almost exclusively leaves us with the metaphorical crickets chirping via the outrageous absence of care.
+Harmless liberty logically (so fairly, so justly) and critically prevents the abuse of law.

 Literally all persecution throughout our national existence comes from ignoring that righteous obligation, so this is a deadly serious issue worthy of public priority, but remains dominantly ignored in favor of further selfishly empowering our oligarchy by torturously judicially defining liberty (usually by similarly defining risk) supposedly against the suffering of the innocent.

 Our nation was clearly and justly established against the abuse of law — logically the worst form of abuse due to its mainly broad (and too often terribly, if not deadly, deep) scope of destruction.
 But, basically repeating for key emphasis, that lesson remains foolishly tossed aside too often for the sake of competing selfish oligarchical agendas, which are pathetically merely presented as publicly beneficial.